ilu/aoc-2024/README.md

 Solutions in this repository are written in TypeScript and run using Deno.
 The `aoc` CLI tool is used to fetch inputs and run solutions.

 Solutions can be found in the `days/` directory, with each day having its own file.
-Inputs and puzzle descriptions are stored in the `data/` directory.
+Inputs and puzzle descriptions have been omitted.

 Generated from the [Deno AOC 2024 template](https://github.com/magnusrodseth/aoc-2024) by [@magnusrodseth](https://github.com/magnusrodseth)